Size: 2 sound cassettes (93 min.) : analog.

 Format: Originally recorded on 2 sound cassettes.
 Reformatted in 2010 as 3 digital wav files.
 Duration is 1 hr., 33 min.

-Collection Summary: An interview of Samuel Clayberger conducted 1999 September 1, by Paul J. Karlstrom, for the Archives of American Art, in Clayberger's studio, Los Angeles, California.
+Summary: An interview with Samuel Clayberger conducted 1999 September 1, by Paul J. Karlstrom, for the Archives of American Art, in Clayberger's studio, Los Angeles, California.
 This interview was conducted as part of a series devoted to artists and models.

 Clayberger discusses his preference for working with non-professionals because they are involved in a process of self-discovery that, in his experience, brings a special energy and vitality to the sessions.
 The artist discussed this phenomenon as he has observed it in several of his favorite models spanning the years 1965 to the present.
 Also described were differences between their attitudes and degree of comfort in the studio situation.
 He spoke candidly about the models, how their individual personalities were reflected in their poses and studio behavior, and his different relationships to them.